 T-Mobile has persuaded a crush of cellphone users to switch over to its service, and many of the features it's pushed — from the end of mandatory two-year service agreements to the rise of unlimited plans — have been embraced by its rivals.
 But what you might not know is that there’s another carrier that uses the same network as T-Mobile while offering cheaper prices: MetroPCS.

 MetroPCS is a prepaid service owned by T-Mobile; it also uses T-Mobile's fast-performing cellular network.
-MetroPCS offers a wider variety of plans than T-Mobile's lone unlimited plan, which also happen to cost less.
+MetroPCS offers a wider variety of plans than T-Mobile's lone unlimited plan, and each of those MetroPCS options will cost you less than what you'd pay at the Uncarrier.
 Stack the two carriers side by side, and you might wonder why you shouldn't opt for MetroPCS instead of its parent company.